-Ten thousand salmon eggs.
-This will be the dowry that Craig Primmer, professor of genetics, intends to bring with him to the Viikki Campus this autumn.
+Hundred thousand salmon eggs.
+This is the cargo that Craig Primmer, professor of genetics, intends to bring with him to the Viikki Campus this autumn.

-And it’s not just any old roe, the eggs will be for varieties of salmon specifically bred for research.
+And it’s not just any old roe, the eggs will be specifically bred for his research from stocks of Baltic salmon.
 The gene VGLL3 plays a crucial role.
 In 2015, Primmer and his Norwegian colleagues proved that it regulates the age at which a salmon reaches sexual maturity.

 At the beginning of 2018, the salmon will be moved to the Lammi Biological Station into facilities specifically built for them.
-The intention is to study them in salmon farms where the food and water temperature can be controlled.
+The intention is to study them in tanks where the food and water temperature can be controlled.
 This stage will take from two to three years.

 Studying salmon puberty is interesting, because it has such a clear impact on the lifespan of the salmon.

 Salmon migrate from their home rivers to live in the ocean from one to five years, until puberty brings them back to the rivers.

 The ideal age of sexual maturation is lower for male salmon than it is for females.
 It’s enough for a male to have the strength to swim up the river to mate, but a female must also be able to build a nest out of pebbles (called a ‘redd’) for the eggs to protect them from the current.

 During the past few years, salmon have, on average, started to reach puberty earlier.
 The reason for this is unknown, but Primmer’s research may shed some light on the issue.